vrajpatel2003/Elementalists/README.md

 - The objective in Elementalists is to beat the opponent using your given cards, and eventually earn the rank of Grandmaster.
 - After installing and running the program, click “Start Game!”
 Your current rank is also displayed here.
 - After starting the game, you should see your current cards.
 You are dealt a total of thirty cards, ten of each element.
 Only five are accessible at a given time.
-- Similar to Rock, Paper Scissors, each element beats another element.
+- Similar to Rock Paper Scissors, each element beats another element.
 Choose a card from the five you have been given.
 Upon using one, you will lose it and gain a new card.
   - Fire beats Ice
   - Ice beats Water
   - Water beats Fire